Are Personal Loans Taxable and Considered Income?

 Do I need to report a personal loan if it was given to me in cash?

 Yes, even if the loan was given to you in cash, it’s still considered a loan and not income.
-Keep documentation of the transaction, such as a written agreement, to prove it was a legitimate loan in case the IRS asks for verification.
+Be sure to keep documentation of the transaction, such as a written agreement, to prove it was a legitimate loan in case the IRS asks for verification.

 How do I know if I will receive a 1099-C form?